tank-in-a-strange-land/site/_posts/2018-02-02-still-dying.md

 ## Random Notes

 I'm starting to get into a good rhythm with my rotation.
 My [GCD weak aura]({% link _ui_mods/weak-auras.md %}) really helps me time my attacks, so I'm not spamming as much, which means I'm calmer and better able to focus.
-The sound that triggers ("Robot Blip") when _Shield Bash_ is available is distinct, even in a busy fight.
-Sometimes I don't use _Thunder Clap_ as often as I should, but I'm not too worried about that---I'll get better.
+The sound that triggers ("Robot Blip") when [Shield Slam][shield-slam] is available is distinct, even in a busy fight.
+Sometimes I don't use [Thunder Clap][thunder-clap] as often as I should, but I'm not too worried about that---I'll get better.
 I am considering creating a weak aura to help me remember though.
 I'll have to think about it a little bit more.

 I got upgrades for Cordolvar's belt and one ring.
 I like the pace at which he's getting upgrades.
 I know that the stats on my heirlooms are enough that the other pieces hardly matter, but I'm averaging close to an upgrade per dungeon, and that helps make it feel more worthwhile.

-I've added a weak aura to display an icon when my health is less than 60% and _Last Stand_ is available.
+I've added a weak aura to display an icon when my health is less than 60% and [Last Stand][last-stand] is available.
 It also plays a sound (I can't remember which one right now).

 I've also noticed that the random dungeon finder doesn't queue you for low-level dungeons, even if they do scale to your level.
 The ranges seem to be about the same as they were before the zone scaling took effect in patch 7.3.5.
 I'm a little disappointed actually---it would be fun to run Deadmines and other low-level dungeons once in a while, maybe with a reduced chance as your level gets higher.
 On the bright side I don't have to worry about doing Gnomeregan any more.

+{% include wowdb.html %}
+{% include powers.md %}